Goldman Sachs leads $23M in funding for Brazilian e-commerce startup Olist – TechCrunch

 Olist, a Brazilian e-commerce marketplace integrator, has raised $23 million in a Series D round extension led by new investor Goldman Sachs Asset Management that brings its total Series D financing to $80 million.

 Existing backer Redpoint eventures, which first put money in Olist in 2015, also participated in the latest round.
-With this latest infusion, Olist has now raised over $126 million since its 2015 inception.
+With this latest infusion, Olist has now raised more than $126 million since its 2015 inception.
 This round is reportedly its last before the company plans to go public, according to Bloomberg.

 SoftBank led the first tranch of Olist’s Series D in November as well as the company’s $46 million Series C in 2019.
 Valor Capital, Velt Partners, FJ Labs, Península and angel Kevin Efrusy had previously invested in the first tranche of the Series D.